ding-lab/mc3_icgc_variant_pipeline/README.md

 Create a new conda virtual environment with name `venv`:

-    conda create -n venv -f environment.yml
+    conda env create -n venv -f environment.yml

+Note that current `environment.yml` works only on Linux.
+Alternatively, re-create the env by:

+    conda create -n venv r python                   \
+        bedtools                                    \
+        snakemake r-data.table r-stringr r-plyr

-Check if all the paths in `config.yaml` exist.
-If not, modify them with the correct paths.
+Modify all the paths to data files in `config.yaml`.

 ## Usage